mmiguel6288code/primitive_lisp/README.md

 Goal is to develop the minimal lisp (with minor differences) to Paul Graham's [Root of Lisp paper](http://www.paulgraham.com/rootsoflisp.html).
 The paper is only present in post-script, so I included a pdf version [here](https://raw.githubusercontent.com/mmiguel6288code/primitive_lisp/main/jmc.pdf).

 This simple interpreter implements all the examples in the paper.
-There are some minor differences, for example I use '#f for falsity (like Scheme) instead of '() like in the paper.
+There are some minor differences.
+For example, I use '#f for falsity (like Scheme) instead of '() like in the paper.

 Operators built into the interpreter:
 - quote